 On the plus side auto-installers are fast and easy to use.

-By manually installing WordPress you are guaranteed that you will have the latest, current, and up-to-date version available.
+When you install it manually you are guaranteed that you will have the latest, current, and up-to-date version available.

-This WordPress tutorial contains both step by step text based instructions with screenshots, and video instructions.
+This tutorial contains both step by step text based instructions with screenshots, and video instructions.

-What We Will Be Using in This WordPress Tutorial
+What We Will Be Using in This Tutorial

 - cPanel web hosting